 OUR CONTRARIAN QUESTION-What important truth do very few people agree with you on?-is difficult to answer directly.
 It may be easier to start with a preliminary: what does everybody agree on?
-"Madness is rare in individuals-but in groups, parties, nations, and ages it is the rule," Nietzsche wrote (before he went mad).
-If you can identify a delusional popular belief, you can find what lies hidden behind it: the contrarian truth.
+"Changes in groups, parties, nations, and ages it is the rule," If you can identify a delusional popular belief, you can find what lies hidden behind it: the contrarian truth.
 Consider an elementary proposition: companies exist to make money, not to lose it.
 This should be obvious to any thinking person.
 But it wasn't so obvious to many in the late 1990s, when no loss was too big to be described as an investment in an even bigger, brighter future.
 The conventional wisdom of the "New Economy" accepted page views as a more authoritative, forward-looking financial metric than something as pedestrian as profit.